pulumi/foundational-training/module-01-intro-to-pulumi-aws/slides/slides.md

 ---

+# Pulumi CLI: Key Commands

+* `pulumi new`: Bootstrap a Pulumi program
+* `pulumi preview`: Do a dry run of the Pulumi program, show the user what _would_ change
+* `pulumi up`: Run the Pulumi program, perform any necessary changes (includes `preview` by default)
+* `pulumi destroy`: Delete all resources in the state file
+* `pulumi refresh`: Refresh the state file (not done by default for performance reasons)

+---

 # Inputs, Outputs, and Apply

 * **Inputs:** Values that may or may not be known, e.g. `aws.ec2.Instance.ami` is type `Input<string>`